By Kai Lani | WAHA Surf Shop

 Paddle Selection

-- Length: 8-10 inches taller than you
+- Length: 8 to 10 inches taller than you for general paddling

-- Material: Aluminum (heavy), fiberglass (mid), carbon (light)
+- Material: Aluminum (heavy but affordable), fiberglass (mid-weight), carbon (lightest)

-- Adjustable: Great for sharing or beginners
+- Adjustable: Great for sharing with family or if you switch between activities

 Basic Technique

-- Start on knees in calm water
+- Start on your knees in calm, flat water to get your balance

-- Keep knees slightly bent
+- Keep knees slightly bent and eyes on the horizon, not your feet

-- Paddle with core, not just arms
+- Paddle with your core rotation, not just your arms

-- Switch sides every 3-4 strokes
+- Switch sides every 3 to 4 strokes to track straight

 Safety Essentials

-- Ankle or calf leash (always!)
+- Ankle or calf leash, always attached

-- PFD (personal flotation device)
+- PFD (personal flotation device) when required

-- Check wind and weather
+- Check wind and weather conditions before launching

-- Start upwind to return easier
+- Start paddling upwind so the return trip is easier